 When booking flights to and from New York, you might want to fly JetBlue Airways.

 On a recent trip to New Mexico, we flew JetBlue Flight #65 from New York City JFK to Albuquerque.
-JetBlue is housed in its new beautiful, $800 million terminal (Terminal 5) designed by designed by Eero Saarinen; it has a variety of shops and options for catching a bite or taking a snack onboard.
+JetBlue is housed in its new beautiful, $800 million terminal (Terminal 5) designed by Eero Saarinen; it has a variety of shops and options for catching a bite or taking a snack onboard.
 Convenient curbside check-in was available for $2 a bag.

 JetBlue is a low-cost airline based in New York City.
 In fact, it calls itself “New York’s hometown airline.”
 The airline flies to 70 destinations in 24 states and 12 countries, including flights to the Caribbean, the Bahamas, Barbados, Columbia, Costa Rica the Dominican Republic, Jamaica, Mexico and Puerto Rico.
 A large number of the flights originate from JFK.